 If you are lucky enough to live in Canada’s National Capital Region, the best day ever is only minutes away.

 Don’t get me wrong; I’m as surprised as you are.
-A few months ago I moved to the region and was looking for ways to fill my time while I waited to make new friends.
+A few months ago, I moved to the Ottawa region and was looking for ways to fill my time while I waited to make new friends.
 And I found something great.
-Across the border away from the chaos of Parliament Hill, are the Yin and Yang of the perfect day: Quebec’s Gatineau Park and the world renowned Le Nordik Spa Nature.
+Across the border away from the chaos of Parliament Hill, are the Yin and Yang of the perfect day: Quebec’s Gatineau Park and the world-renowned Le Nordik Spa Nature.
 Whether you’re looking for romantic getaways in Ontario or a spa vacation in Ontario, a day at the spa in Gatineau will fit the bill.
 Here’s what to do:

 Gatineau Park is For Every Kind of Outdoor Person

-I always say, “I love nature.
-I just don’t want it to touch me”.
-Gatineau Park is the perfect place where nature-loving bug-o-phobes like me, and hard-core canoe carrying campers can get a nature fix.
+Gatineau Park is the perfect place where nature-loving bug-o-phobes like me, and hard-core canoe-carrying campers can get a nature fix.
 A massive 362 km of mountains, trees, lakes, trails and lookouts, visitors can see the park for a day or camp overnight in cozy four-season tents, yurts or cabins.
 People come here to cycle, hike, ride horses and rock climb among other things.

-During my visit I hiked around unique and beautiful Pink Lake.
+During my visit, I hiked around unique and beautiful Pink Lake.
 A meromictic body of water protected by the surrounding landscape, the upper and lower waters of Pink Lake rarely mix.
 This means no oxygen reaches the bottom of the water making it mostly uninhabitable for wildlife.
-The only life you’ll find down there are sulphur eating pink photosynthetic bacterium.
-During my hike I wind around the trail taking in wonderful views of the surrounding wilderness and wildlife.
-Afterwards, I stand at the main lookout admiring the scenery and think to myself…me legs are sore.
+The only life you’ll find down there are sulphur-eating pink photosynthetic bacterium.
+During my hike, I wind around the trail taking in wonderful views of the surrounding wilderness and wildlife.
+Afterwards, I stand at the main lookout admiring the scenery and think to myself… my legs are sore.

-My sore legs and I leave the park and head literally next door to North America’s largest spa, Le Nordik.
+My sore legs and I leave the park and head literally next door to North America’s largest spa, Le Nordik Spa Ottawa.
 The massive grounds blend seamlessly with the exquisite natural setting and offer a variety of relaxation treatments including Nordic baths, waterfalls, steam baths, Finnish Saunas and a salt-water pool overlooking the valley and city.
-Just passed the original quiet space filled with pools, baths and spas is the newly constructed Panoroma Lounge.
-Created to include a bar and lounge, here visitors can enjoy tapas, drinks and a chat between treatments.
+Just past the original quiet space filled with pools, baths and spas are the newly constructed Panoroma Lounge.
+Created to include a bar and lounge, visitors can enjoy tapas, drinks and a chat between treatments.
 Seeking more than water therapy I consider some treatments from the menu of massages, facials and body treatments before my selecting the Källa and Aufguss treatments as my drug of choice.

-Part spa treatment part performance art this is Finnish dry sauna practice uses traditional vaporization techniques to generate bursts of hot, humid air by smashing chunks of ice onto the hot stones.
-This treatment is somewhat ritualistic lasting 10 minutes and carried out to music for a small group of revelers—and it is awesome.
-The fragrant vapor bursts rise from the stones of hot room and are whipped about the by the Aufguss master who commands the air with a towel.
+Part spa treatment part performance art, this is Finnish dry sauna practice uses traditional vaporization techniques to generate bursts of hot, humid air by smashing chunks of ice onto the hot stones.
+It lasts 10 minutes and is carried out to music for a small group of revellers—and it is awesome.
+The fragrant vapour bursts rise from the stones of the hot room and are whipped about by the Aufguss master who commands the air with a towel.
 The towel maneuvering is not only effective at directing warm cleansing bursts right at me, it makes me imagine the Aufguss master (a fit French woman) as a kind of wellness-Matador grandly whipping around the room.
 All you have to do is relax, take in the vapors and enjoy the sweat.
 I loved Aufguss so much I went twice in one day.

 How to Book: